Leon Josephson: HUAC 3: evidence

 Alwyn Cole, Treasury examiner, reported that his examination of handwriting on the 1934 passport application revealed that the handwriting of the signature "Bernard A. Hirschfield" belonged to Leon Josephson.
 Cole did not find the signature "Samuel Liptzen" as confidently belonging to Gerhart Eisler, though he was confident that the real Samuel Liptzen had not signed.

 Fred Erwin Beal, indicted during the Loray Mill strike of 1929, testified next.
 Josephson (with Clarence Miller of the National Textile Workers Union and Juliet Stuart Poyntz of the International Labor Defense) had helped arrange false passports for many of those indicted, including himself, and helped them flee to the Soviet Union.
 Beal saw Josephson in Moscow several times and knew him to be a GPU agent.
 After some years, Beal returned to the States, although he faced possible re-arrest and imprisonment, rather than stay in the USSR.
 Josephson, William Z. Foster, and other high-level communists persuaded Beal to return to Moscow.
 He saw George Mink there several times.
 Again he left: in 1940, he was serving four years in the Raleigh Penitentiary, where the FBI visited him several times.

 Columnists like Dorothy Kilgallen, Lee Mortimer, Westbrook Pegler, and Walter Winchell attacked.
 Within weeks of these attacks, business at Café Society fell away, and his brother Barney had to sell.

 HUAC 4: evidence

 On October 28, 1953, Josephson with attorney Samuel Neuberger again appeared under subpoena before HUAC.
 He told the Committee that he was working with his brother "Warren Josephson" in his brother's restaurant, rather than state Barney Josephson and Cafe Society.
 Josephson confirmed that he had worked in fact at both uptown and downtown branches of Cafe Society.
-He refused to confirm whether he had associated in the mid-1930s with George Mink or whether he had traveled with Mink to Copenhagen, or whether Danish police had arrested them there as Soviet spies, etc. Louise Bransten with attorney Joseph Forer immediately followed him on the stand.
+He refused to confirm whether he had associated in the mid-1930s with George Mink or whether he had traveled with Mink to Copenhagen, or whether Danish police had arrested them there as Soviet spies.
+Louise Bransten with attorney Joseph Forer immediately followed him on the stand.